DIYCharles/StayOnTop/README.md

 1. Download StayOnTop.exe from this repo [or this link if you don't want to use git](https://github.com/DIYCharles/StayOnTop/blob/main/StayOnTop.exe?raw=true)
 2. Run the .exe
-3. Open the webcam stream popup window and click on the top taskbar for the window to make sure it is the selected active window
+3. Open the window you want to stay on top and click on the top taskbar for the window to make sure it is the selected active window
 4. Type Ctrl+Spacebar

 The page should now persist on top and allow you to use the window actively underneath